The White Columns Curated Artist Registry

-In conversation with my solitary studio practice, which is driven by the handmade process, I develop site-specific public art projects.
+In conversation with my solitary studio practice, which is driven by the handmade process, I develop site-specific and community-based public art projects.
 The human figure, with a particular interest in its outline or trace, is at the core of my public work and play with ideas of memory and the mark we leave on places and others.
-"A Bench For the Night" (2015) which is both a sculpture and a functional bench takes the shape of a sleeping person.
-The sculpture provides a temporary rest area and hopefully evokes a shift in the viewers’ perception of the homeless.
-I find a balance in the difference of scale, materials and interaction with the public of these two distinct - however related practices.

 In 2017, I created Exquisite Corpse, a public, interactive and community-centered sculpture for Putnam Plaza in Clinton Hill, Brooklyn, in collaboration with DOT Arts, A.I.R Gallery and the Clinton Hill community.
 In September 2018, Kalos-Sthénos, a public bench/sculpture was permanently installed in a city park in St Priest near Lyon, France.
 The bench-sculpture is a positive, dynamic and social presence within Parc des Sens in which the representation we have of the youth is perceived from an angle of strength, control and openness to the world.
 It also aims at bringing together passersby from different generations and helps create a dialogue around its form.